SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

    <validation step="f05516fb-26d1-48f6-a20f-e2f9c0616ec2" />

   > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
   > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+If you receive a success message, you can proceed with the next lab.
   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help